 For Black Girls Rule, discover each day a different personality from a talented, creative and innovative black woman.

-Here is our exclusive interview with Antoinette Gomis !
+Here is our exclusive interview with Lay !

-Why do you think it’s important to dedicate a day / week or month to women ?
+Do you think it’s important to dedicated a day / a month to women ?

-An object you bring everywhere with you ?
+What is the object you always have with you ?